nddcap/home/README.md

 * Main risk of leveraged dividend strategy is the half-second gap involved in "legging in" to a balanced position
 * Main risk of options strategy is the unpredictability of returns, which range from 9 to 15%.
 (The risk timeframe is only till the next session end.)
 * We assume S&P overall dividends will always be 1% or more.
 (Anemic equity dividends could possibly be replaced with 4.5+% Treasuries.)

 ### FAQ

-#### What fees are charged
+#### What fees are applied

 Management (performance) fee is between 4 and 9% of profit; usually 6%.
 No other fees or costs.

 #### What is the Lockup period

-Lockup period depends on the chosen strategy combination.
-For example, funds devoted only to the active S&P Puts strategy would have no lockup.
+Lockup period depends on the chosen strategy.
+Funds devoted only to the active S&P Puts strategy would have a 35-day lockup.

 The combo strategy using T-bills has a 70-day lockup.

-And for the leveraged dividends combo -- Members must put in $70,000 *or* commit to a 295-day lockup.
+For the leveraged dividends combo -- Members must put in $70,000 *or* commit to a 325-day lockup.

-A Member can divide funds among the different strategies, so different lockups (if any) would apply.
+A Member can divide funds among the different strategies, so different lockups would apply.

 #### This other outfit is promising 20 to 30% returns